$30 USD including round trip airport transfer. (Transit passengers we do have contact office inside the international terminal)

 The guides are both knowledgeable and entertaining.
 Tours are held all year round and even include a special Ingera making tour,honey-wine, coffee ceremony (where you will get to see the entire coffee process in front of you, from roasting to enjoying a cup of coffee).

-The tours last in one day and cost $80 USD per person.
+The tours last in one day.
 The tours come highly recommended by all good guide books especially Lonely Planet and Bradt.

 We are partners of Paris Walks and London Walks Tours.